Pay To Play: Tackling Once-in-a-Lifetime Hunts

 3. Pay To Play: Tackling Once-in-a-Lifetime Hunts

 Once you’ve made your strategy for obtainable permits, you may be wondering about the once-in-a-lifetime species as well as the species that add that cool factor to your trophy room.
-The majority of Western hunters want to harvest some of these once-in-a-lifetime species but have little to no points and are on the far end of the drawing potential curve.
-In most cases, even if you’re just a few points off max, you can be looking at decades more than just years to enter the ring.
+The majority of Western hunters want to harvest some of these once-in-a-lifetime species, but have little to no points and are on the far end of the drawing potential curve.
+In a lot of cases, even if you’re just a few points off max, you can be looking at decades to enter the ring.
 If you fit this category, the first question you should ask is, “Where do I apply to have the best chance of drawing a tag?”

 The easy answer is everywhere you can fit into your budget, but the right answer is that it depends.
-With the demand for once-in-a-lifetime permits, every hunter should look financially and realistically at their application strategy.
+With the demand for once-in-a-lifetime permits, every hunter should carefully consider their application strategy and finances.
 I’m going to focus on my personal application strategy to give you an idea of how I’m playing the once-in-a-lifetime permit game, but everyone’s application strategy will be different.

 Father and son hunting big horn sheep.